BranchMetrics/ios-branch-deep-linking-attribution/README.md

 # Branch Metrics iOS SDK Reference

-**Important note for iOS 9**: we are working to get the Cocoapod / zip files deployed with this latest release.
-Currently the latest Branch pod / zip files available are for version `0.10.9`.
+**Important note for iOS 9**: we are working to get the Cocoapod deployed with this latest release.
+Currently the latest Branch pod has available is version `0.10.9`.
 Please use the .framework or source files in this repo if you wish to use `0.11.0`.

 -----